awsdocs/aws-transit-gateway-guide/doc_source/network-manager-tagging.md

-# Tagging your Network Manager resources<a name="network-manager-tagging"></a>
+# Tag your Network Manager resources<a name="network-manager-tagging"></a>

 A *tag* is a metadata label that either you or AWS assigns to an AWS resource\.
 Each tag consists of a *key* and a *value*\.
 For tags that you assign, you define the key and the value\.
 For example, you might define the key as `purpose` and the value as `test` for one resource\.

 Tags help you do the following:
 + Identify and organize your AWS resources\.
 Many AWS services support tagging, so you can assign the same tag to resources from different services to indicate that the resources are related\.
 + Control access to your AWS resources\.
-For more information, see [Controlling Access Using Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
+For more information, see [Controlling access to AWS resources using tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the *IAM User Guide*\.

 ## Supported resources<a name="network-manager-tagging-resources"></a>